 IKEA used Promoted Pins targeted to a number of keywords, including “dorm ideas,” “college ideas,” “college bedding” and “dorm room organization.”
 That way, their products appeared when people searched for ideas relating to setting up and decorating their new digs.

 The ads themselves mixed lifestyle imagery and product shots to showcase IKEA solutions for compact living.
 One Promoted Pin featured “the sweeter side of dorm life” with a photo of a rolling shelving unit perfect for storing snacks and coffee fixings.
 Another, called “playful pastels,” featured cushions, prints and other fun décor items in trendy colors: turquoise and millennial pink.

 IKEA worked with their agency Wavemaker, which manages their media strategy and execution, and helps them reach new audiences.
-The retailer also worked with Pinterest Marketing Partner Kenshoo to ensure the campaign would be as efficient as possible, and is the first brand to launch a Pinterest search campaign through its self-serve platform.
+The retailer also worked with Pinterest partner Kenshoo to ensure the campaign would be as efficient as possible, and is the first brand to launch a Pinterest search campaign through its self-serve platform.
 Kenshoo provided the advanced reporting and optimization tools that helped IKEA and Wavemaker save time, understand what was working and make changes on the fly, like identifying the best-performing keywords and increasing their bids.

 Making the grade with keyword targeting

 IKEA saw efficient traffic and improved metrics from Pinterest during the campaign.
 In particular, the retailer measured a 72% higher clickthrough rate than the same period in 2016, and a 37% decrease in cost per click on Pinterest versus their 2016 average.

 The bulk of the search queries that brought people to IKEA’s Promoted Pins included the word “idea.”
 It’s proof that people use Pinterest to look for inspiration when they’re actively considering the kinds of home furnishings and organizational solutions that IKEA sells.